neo4j/graphql/docs/rfcs/rfc-009-graphql-ui-poc.md

 ### Security consideration

 This PoC leverage the `@neo4j/graphql` and does not alter any of its behaviours.
-If the credentials in the login page need to be stored then they are encrypted.
+If the credentials (login page) need to be stored then they are encrypted.

 ## Out of Scope

 Use components of the Neo4j Design System
 Write a schema builder
-Settings (connection setttings, env vars, etc.)
+Settings (connection settings, env vars, etc.)
 Query history